NCAA Division I women's basketball tournament: Teams entering the tournament unbeaten

+The first record here refers to the record before the first game of the NCAA tournament.

 Undefeated teams not in the tournament

 The NCAA tournament has undergone dramatic expansion since its first edition in 1982, and only one unbeaten team has failed to qualify for the tournament—California Baptist in 2021, which was 24–0 after winning the Western Athletic Conference Tournament.
 As, by definition, a team would have to win its conference tournament, and thus secure an automatic bid to the tournament, to be undefeated in a season, the only way a team could finish undefeated and not reach the tournament is if the team is banned from postseason play.
 (Other possibilities are that the team is independent, or is from a conference not yet eligible for an automatic bid.)
 Postseason bans can come about for one of two reasons: